 Houston, TX – Rising rents could have made it hard for Sabrina Starks-Tarble – educator, student, mother and native Houstonian – to raise her three children in the Acres Home neighborhood where she grew up just northwest of downtown Houston.
 Instead, she’s buying her first new home in Acres Home with support from a partnership of the Houston Land Bank, the Houston Community Land Trust, and the City of Houston’s Housing and Community Development Department (HCDD).

 Ms. Starks-Tarble’s purchase closed today.
 “This is a day I’ll never forget,” she said.
 “It’s putting my family on a new path – our mortgage payment is $100 per month less than we were paying for our last apartment, and rents were just going up after Hurricane Harvey.
-Now we have more bedrooms, and a yard for the children to play in when their homework is done.
+Now we have more bedrooms, modern seamless glass shower doors, and a yard for the children to play in when their homework is done.
 All of that, and we can stay in the same community where my family’s built friendships that span decades.”

 The closing marks the first of its kind for the three-way collaboration of the HLB, HCLT and HCDD through the City’s New Home Development Program.